nicholasadamou/stockmine/README.md

 This project was created for the 2019 [HackUIowa](https://hackuiowa-2019.devpost.com/) event.

-HackUIowa was a 2 day non-stop hackathon, and it was held at University of Iowa in the heart of downtown Iowa City, USA.2
+HackUIowa was a 2 day non-stop hackathon, and it was held at University of Iowa in the heart of downtown Iowa City, USA.

 ## Technologies